kastle-lab/kge-impact/kge-drift/README.md

 This script compares the files outputted from grab_matrices.py and shows which are identical and which are different.

 # visualization
-Next step is hopefully to take the data and display it, unless tweaks to the generation step are needed.s
+Next step is hopefully to take the data and display it, unless tweaks to the generation step are needed.